aeturrell/core_python/README.md

 ```

 Make is enabled for this project.
 To build all markdown documents, use `make`.
 To clean the `outputs/` folder, it's `make clean`.

+## Handover Notes

+The links to Jupyter Notebook code for each project will need to be filled in.